-The best part is that we welcome new and less experienced creatives.
+The best part is that LPM welcomes new and less experienced creatives.
 If you read my story, you’ll see that I spent many years learning the ropes of writing, blogging, and publishing, and, believe me, I ate a lot of humble pie!
 But that’s what makes me sensitive to those who feel insecure about their ability or terrified about sharing their work.

-LPM‘s mission is to inspire, encourage, and mobilize Christian Creatives to pursue with passion and confidence their God-given purpose: to glorify Him and to serve the Church and reach the world using our gifts.
-We are a Kingdom-driven ministry and invite Christian Creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.
+LPM’s mission is to inspire, encourage, and mobilize Christian creatives to pursue with passion and confidence their God-given purpose: to glorify Him, serve the Church, and reach the world using our gifts.
+We are a Kingdom-driven ministry and invite Christian creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.

 Don’t you want to be a part of that?